[Ticker] Air pollution killing thousands of Europeans a year

 By EUobserver

-Reducing air pollution to World Health Organisation-recommended levels in the EU could prevent 51,213 premature death each year, or as much as 125,000 if regulators went beyond targets, according to a new study published in leading medical journal The Lancet Wednesday.
+Reducing air pollution to World Health Organisation-recommended levels in the EU could prevent 51,213 premature deaths each year, or as much as 125,000 if regulators went beyond targets, according to a new study published in leading medical journal The Lancet Wednesday.
 Cities in northern Italy, Poland, and the Czech Republic had the highest associated mortalities.
 Some 2,500 premature deaths a year also occurred in Paris, the study said.